Everest Base Camp Helicopter Tour With Landing

 • Enjoy a luxury breakfast with a 360-degree view of majestic mountains in the Everest View Hotel (13000ft).

-• You observe Sagarmatha National Park, the world’s famous nature reserve in the Himalayas, which is also listed UNESCO World Heritage site.
+• You will observe Sagarmatha National Park, the world’s famous nature reserve in the Himalayas, which is also listed as a UNESCO World Heritage Site.

 • The shortest and easiest way to reach Mount Everest is by helicopter within a few hours.